A network of physical things that sense the environment and exchange data over a network, typically the internet.

 - Automation

-Systems can be controlled and monitored over the internet. - Data-driven decisions
+Systems are controlled and monitored over the internet. - Data-driven decisions

 Continuous data collection enables analysis and optimization. - Improved efficiency